How to Choose Health Insurance in 6 Steps

 How do you choose a health insurance plan from an employer?

 Compare the levels of coverage for the health insurance plans that your job offers.
-If you're healthy, you're young or you don't need much medical care, the best deal is a cheap health insurance plan where you pay a larger portion of your medical costs.
-Those who need expensive medical care or who have chronic illnesses should choose the best coverage that's available.
-All others can get a plan in the middle that balances the cost of the plan with how much medical coverage it has.
+Most people should get a midtier plan that balances the cost of the plan with its medical coverage.
+If you're relatively healthy, the best deal is a cheap health insurance plan where you pay a larger portion of your medical costs.
+Those who need expensive medical care or who have chronic illnesses should choose the most comprehensive coverage that's available.

 Methodology

-The costs of health insurance plans are based on aggregated data from the Centers for Medicare & Medicaid Services (CMS) about private health insurance plans sold on HealthCare.gov.
-Averages exclude states that use their own health insurance marketplace instead of HealthCare.gov, and costs are for a 40-year-old choosing a Silver health insurance plan.
+The costs of health insurance plans are based on aggregated data from the Centers for Medicare & Medicaid Services (CMS) and state marketplaces for 2025 private health insurance plans.
+Rates are for a 40-year-old choosing a Silver health insurance plan.

 Editorial note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.